IKE Platform

 ws:switch — coordinated branch checkout

-Switch all workspace subprojects to a different branch with optional auto-stash.
-Discovers all local feature branches across subprojects and presents an interactive menu.
-The selected branch is checked out in every subproject that has it locally; subprojects without the branch are skipped with a warning.
+Switch the whole working set to a different branch with optional auto-stash.
+Discovers all local feature branches across the working set and presents an interactive menu.
+The selected branch is checked out in every member that has it locally; members without the branch are skipped with a warning.

 Pass -Dbranch=<name> to skip the interactive menu.